warning icon

 Technical Notes

 The Science and Engineering Indicators (SEI) State Indicators data tool contains trend data for most indicators.
-These data are available for download within the data tool and from the State Indicators Export Data page.
+These data are available to download within the data tool and from the State Indicators Export Data page.

-1. Standard Errors
+Standard Errors

 The following formulas were used to estimate standard errors for derived data series.

-Sums and differences
+Sums and Differences

 Where available for aggregate estimates, such as the total for the United States, sampling errors were collected for the aggregate estimate as provided by the source.